probml/pml-book/book0.md

-# Machine Learning: a Probabilistic Perspective
+# Machine Learning: a Probabilistic Perspective (Markdown)

 By Kevin Patrick Murphy.